 Wait for the LORD; be strong, and let your heart take courage; wait for the LORD! - Psalm 27:14

 As a child, my mother would attempt to place me in a chair in the corner for time out.
 In my adventurous mind, I made the most of this time.
-Rather than idly waiting for my time to be up, I’m told, I would walk my feet up and down the wall, sing songs to myself and play games in the corner.
+Rather than pondering the life lesson I was supposed to be learning, I’m told, I would walk my feet up and down the wall, sing songs to myself and play games in the corner.
 As infuriating as I’m sure this had to be for my mother, thank goodness she had patience with me!
 Unfortunately, I usually didn’t learn my lesson because I would distract myself from the situation.
 To this day, I still don’t like to wait, I find the most of life in the moment I’m in.
 I usually find a way to enjoy it but I have to be careful I’m not missing out on an opportunity to grow.

 Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces patience.
 And let patience have its full effect, that you may be perfect and complete, lacking in nothing. - James 1:2-4